ntoulasd/QBasic/README.md

 # Space
-Space Game
+Space Inviders type Game

-This is one of my first BASIC game developments in DOS with QB
+This is one of my first QBASIC game developments in DOS with QB Old code from 1992

-Old code from 1992
+#more old code soon